-When one is interested in the formation of photoproducts in the ground electronic state, the active space defined for the nonadiabatic dynamics may not be sufficient to describe the diversity of electronic structures for the products.
-A strategy consists of switching the nonadiabatic dynamics for a regular adiabatic Born-Oppenheimer dynamics, together with a switch to an unrestricted ground-state electronic structure method (with a small time step).
-This switching strategy requires a strict benchmark to validate the change in the electronic-structure method, but can provide insight into the formation of ground-state photoproducts (see Refs.~\citenum{mignolet2016rich,pathak2020tracking,sanchez2021dasa,janos2024prediction,nunes2024ued} for examples of this approach).
 From a numerical perspective, the time step used for the propagation of nonadiabatic trajectories can also lead to issues with total energy conservation, for example, when the molecule reaches the ground electronic state and its nuclei exhibit a high kinetic energy.
+Drifts (and not sudden jumps) in total energy can be observed in adiabatic Born-Oppenheimer molecular dynamics for various reasons, and the reader is referred to Ref.~\citenum{marxbook} for a discussion on this topic.
 Strategies for adaptive time steps were devised for AIMS.\cite{levine2008implementation} The situation is trickier for TSH, given that the time step features in the definition of the hopping probability in its fewest-switches version, see Ref.~\citenum{parker2020} for a detailed discussion of this issue.
 Similar issues can be observed for nonadiabatic dynamics employing LR-TDDFT/TDA in regions of the nuclear configuration space near an intersection seam between the ground and first excited electronic states, where the topography of the PESs is known to exhibit sharp energy variations.\cite{levine06,tapavicza08,tavernelli09b,taylor2023description}

 We also note that conservation of the total quantum energy is achievable for Gaussian-based methods only in the limit of a complete number of traveling Gaussian functions\cite{habershon2012} or if all parameters are propagated variationally as in vMCG\cite{richings2015quantum}, even though further practical approximations for this method can lead to deviations from total energy conservation.\cite{christopoulou2021developing} Various strategies were devised to improve the total (quantum) energy conservation for these methods.\cite{izmaylov2022}